GeremiRM/hatch/README.md

 Suffice to say, I went with option 1.
 And it actually was easier than I first imagined.
 Just a simple matter of diving 1 / USD rate (in the case of EUR/CHF -> USD) or divide both USD rates (EUR -> CHF, USDCHF / USDEUR = EURCHF).
 No need to give CurrencyLayer any money.

-After that I started working on the application itself.
+After that, I started working on the application itself.
 The app is divided in two pages, the Converter (where the conversions are made), and the History (where the old conversions stored in the localStorage are displayed).
-Didn't have much issues building both pages.
-At first I considered using the ContextAPI to store the amount, the currencies and a couple of others things, however, I ended up deciding there was no need for this.
+Didn't have any issues building both pages.
+At first, I considered using the ContextAPI to store the amount, the currencies and a couple of others things, however, I ended up deciding there was no need for this.
 Passing props would be enough.

 After I finished building everything, I started working on the tests.
-At the moment there are two tests:
+At the moment, there are two tests:

 1) An integration test: To test if the conversion is made, the operation is saved in the localStorage and is displayed correctly when the form is submitted.
 2) A unit test: To check if the switch "button" (it switches the currencies) worked properly.